JoshuaGraham14/ML-based_Stock_Signal_Prediction_System/README.md

 ### Additional Notes

 - **Live Data Fetching**: If you skip the optional data-fetching step, the system will automatically pull live data for any unseen stock symbols during runtime.
-- **Visualization**: The pipeline includes functionality to visualize predictions and backtesting results using Matplotlib, making it easier to analyze the model’s performance visually.
+- **Visualisation**: The pipeline includes functionality to visualise predictions and backtesting results using Matplotlib, making it easier to analyze the model’s performance visually.